-The 5.x series of drafts includes both the first standard definition of the Lineage-Linked GEDCOM Form and also the first major expansion of the Lineage-Linked Form since its initial use in GEDCOM 3.0.
+The 5.x series of drafts includes both the first standard definition of the Lineage-Linked GEDCOM Form and also the first major expansion of the Lineage-Linked Form since its initial use.
 The GEDCOM 5.x compatible systems should be able to read previous GEDCOM versions.
-See "Compatibility with Previous GEDCOM Releases," (starting on page 67) for compatibility specifics.
+See "Compatibility with Previous GEDCOM Releases," (starting on page 73) for compatibility specifics.

-Modifications in Version 5.5.1
+Modifications in Version 5.6